mkromberg/link/docs/GettingStarted.md

 ### Working with the Code

-Once the link is set up, you can work with your code using the Dyalog IDE exactly as you would if you were not using Link; the only difference being that Link will ensure that any changes you make to the code within the `stats`namespace are instantly copied to the corresponding source file.
+Once the link is set up, you can work with your code using the Dyalog IDE (or RIDE) exactly as you would if you were not using Link; the only difference being that Link will ensure that any changes you make to the code within the `stats`namespace are instantly copied to the corresponding source file.

 Conversely, if you are new to Dyalog APL, and have a favourite editor, you can use it to edit the source files directly, and any change that you make will be replicated in the active workspace.
 If you do not have a File System Watcher available on your platform, it may be a few seconds before the [Crawler](Crawler.md) kicks in and detects external changes.